Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/buffer-overflow.md

             - We can do something special in `Immunity Debugger` to actually catch this.

-                - So, we will save our new script then:
+                - So, we will save our new script:

 ```python
 #!/usr/bin/python